LabRat404/Daily-Writer/README.md

 #To make it offline pwa
 You will need to make your phone to trust your local server connection first, steps as below:

-1. Make sure you phone is connected wifi or network which is same as your server/PC (to save the logs)
+1. Make sure you phone is connected to wifi or network which is same as your server/PC (to save the logs)
 2. Open up safari, paste in the above in the address bar (https://192.168.xx.xx:5000) you will then see a unsecure website, proceed and continue to visit